LiquidFun/BoppieEvolution/README.md

     * Ideas:
         * HSL (where H is part of DNA, S shows energy, L = .5 or meat-tolerance )
         * RGB (where R, G is part of DNA, B shows meat-tolerance)
-* Add reinforcement learning
-    * Save which neurons most contributed to a reward in the last seconds (eating)/penalty (taking damage), increase the weights of those connections
 * Different parallel simulations where the best are merged into one

 ### UI/UX